-On October 19, 2017, at 10:19 AM Bakersfield College participated in the Great California Shakeout to test the college's response to potential disasters.
+On October 17, 2019 at 10:17 a.m., Bakersfield College participated in the Great California Shakeout to test the college's response to potential disasters.

-Todd Coston, our Planning Chief reported all building clearings on a white board on one side of the room and Chief Counts cross checked these reports with our campus map.
-Each individual in the ICC has a specific role to support the Incident Commander, President Christian, with various responsibilities and key activities.
-By 10:43, we had all the information we needed to cut the alarms and give the "All Clear" signals.
+Todd Coston, our Planning Chief, reported all building clearings on a whiteboard on one side of the room, and Chief Counts cross-checked these reports with our campus map.
+Each individual in the ICC had a specific role to support the Incident Commander (President Christian) with various responsibilities and key activities.
+By 10:45 a.m., we had all the information we needed to cut the alarms and give the "All Clear" signals.

 Bakersfield College takes the annual ShakeOut and all emergency drills very seriously to ensure our students, staff, and faculty are as safe as possible and to practice responding to disasters.
 We train regularly so we are ready in case of an emergency situation.